Renate Eggebrecht: Biography

-In 1997, together with the German pianist Wolfram Lorenzen, Eggebrecht published CD recordings, in three volumes, of Edition Max Reger’s Piano Chamber Music.
-She subsequently recorded Max Reger’s complete works for violin solo, which she presented in 2003.
+In 1997, together with the German pianist Wolfram Lorenzen, Eggebrecht published three volumes of CD recordings of Max Reger’s Piano Chamber Music.
+She subsequently recorded Max Reger’s complete works for violin which she completed in 2003.

-In 2000 she issued, together with the cellist Friedemann Kupsa, the world premiere recording of the Sonata for violin and violoncello (1947) by the Greek Schoenberg pupil Nikos Skalkottas, and the Sonatina op.
+In 2000, she issued, together with the cellist Friedemann Kupsa, the world premiere recording of the Sonata for violin and violoncello (1947) by the Greek Schoenberg pupil Nikos Skalkottas, and the Sonatina op.
 324 by Darius Milhaud.
-With Friedemann Kupsa she presented in 2002 the world premiere of the Duo-Sonata (1985) by the Romanian avant-garde composer Anatol Vieru and the "Strassenmusik No 16", op.
+With Friedemann Kupsa, she presented, in 2002, the world premiere of the Duo-Sonata (1985) by the Romanian avant-garde composer Anatol Vieru and the "Strassenmusik No 16", op.
 210 (2001) by the Greek composer Dimitri Nicolau.

-She published the edition "VIOLIN SOLO" in 2002, beginning with Max Reger’s Chaconne op.
+She published VIOLIN SOLO in 2002, beginning with Max Reger’s Chaconne op.
 117, over Bach's Sei Solo and extending to the present day: A compendium of the modern violin literature.

-Eggebrecht’s violin is a Stradivarius copy by Jean-Baptiste Vuillaume from 1858; her favorite bow is by Jules Fétique.
+Eggebrecht’s violin was a Stradivarius copy by Jean-Baptiste Vuillaume from 1858; her favorite bow was by Jules Fétique.